-PRIMARY FUNCTION: The dean of students is the professional advisor to the building principal in matters pertaining to the high school, and will assist with the daily operation and management of the high school.
-The dean of students works cooperatively with the principal, faculty, students, support staff, and community to provide a quality education program for the high school.
+PRIMARY FUNCTION: The vice principal is the professional advisor to the building principal in matters pertaining to the high school, and will assist with the daily operation and management of the high school.
+The vice principal works cooperatively with the principal, faculty, students, support staff, and community to provide a quality education program for the high school.

 - 1. Serves as supervision of the high school in the absence of the high school principal. - 2.
 Responsible for student attendance. - 3.
 Responsible for student discipline. - 4.
-Responsible for student assembly/entertainment programs. - 5.
-Responsible for student recognition programs. - 6.
-Serve on the district-wide calendar committee. - 7.
-Coordinates special student programs (work permits, UPP, teacher assistants, etc.) - 8.
-Works toward maintaining good public relations and communication with the community. - 9.
-Pursues professional growth opportunities such as attending conferences, reading professional journals, and/or participating in professional organizations and on-site professional development. - 10.
-Other duties as assigned by the building principal. - 11.
+Coordinates special student programs (work permits, UPP, teacher assistants, etc.) - 5.
+Works toward maintaining good public relations and communication with the community. - 6.
+Pursues professional growth opportunities such as attending conferences, reading professional journals, and/or participating in professional organizations and on-site professional development. - 7.
+Other duties as assigned by the building principal. - 8.
 Other duties may be assigned by the administration.